typesoft/container-ioc/README.md

 ```

 ### Hierarchical containers.
-> If container can't find a value within itself, it will look it up in ascendant containers.
+> If a container can't find a value within itself, it will look it up in ascendant containers.
 There a 3 ways to set a parent for a container.

 ###### 1. Container.createChild() method.
 ```typescript